Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Introduction

-So far sharp estimates of low-lying eigenvalues has been derived in the following settings: \begin{enumerate} \item For a class of reversible Markov processes on discrete state spaces that are strongly recurrent in the sense that within each set of the metastable partition there is at least one single point that the process visits with overwhelming probability before leaving the corresponding set of the metastable partition.
-Based on the potential theoretic approach sharp estimates on the low-lying eigenvalues and associated eigenfunctions has been obtained under some additional non-degeneracy conditions in \cite{BEGK02}.
+So far sharp estimates of low-lying eigenvalues have been derived in the following settings: \begin{enumerate}[label=(\roman{enumi})] \item For a class of reversible Markov processes on discrete state spaces that are strongly recurrent, in the sense that within each set of the metastable partition there is at least one single point that the process visits with overwhelming probability before leaving the corresponding set of the metastable partition.
+Based on the potential theoretic approach, sharp estimates on the low-lying eigenvalues and the associated eigenfunctions have been obtained under some additional non-degeneracy conditions in \cite{BEGK02}.
 Typical examples of strongly recurrent Markov chains are finite-state Markov processes with exponential small transition probabilities \cite{BD16} and models from statistical mechanics under either Glauber or Kawasaki dynamics in finite volume at very low temperature \cite{BdH15, BM02}. \item For reversible diffusion processes in a potential landscape in $\R^d$ subject to small noise sharp estimates on the low-lying eigenvalues have been obtained in \cite{BGK05, Su95}.
 The proof relies on potential theory and a priori regularity estimates of solutions to certain boundary value problems.
-Based on hypoelliptic techniques and a microlocal analysis of the corresponding Witten-complex a complete asymptotic expansion of the lowest eigenvalues was shown in \cite{HKN04}.
-Recently, based on methods of optimal transport, an interesting approach to derive a sharp characterization of the Poincaré and logarithmic Sobolev constants has been developed in \cite{MS14, Sch12}. \end{enumerate} A common starting point for mathematical rigorous investigations in the settings describe above is the identification of a set of \emph{metastable points} that serves as representatives of the sets in the metastable partition.
-For strongly recurrent Markov chains the set of metastable points $\cM$ is chosen in such a way that, for each $m \in \cM$, the probability to escape from $m$ to the remaining metastable points $\cM \setminus \{m\}$ is small compared with the probability to reach $\cM$ starting at some arbitrary point in the state space before returning to it, cf.\ \cite[Definition~8.2]{BdH15}.
+Based on hypo-elliptic techniques and a microlocal analysis of the corresponding Witten-complex a complete asymptotic expansion of the lowest eigenvalues was shown in \cite{HKN04}.
+Recently, based on methods of optimal transport, an alternative approach to derive a sharp characterization of the Poincar\'e (inverse of the spectral gap) and the logarithmic Sobolev constants has been developed in \cite{MS14, Sch12}. \end{enumerate} A common starting point for rigorous mathematical investigations in the settings described above is the identification of a set of \emph{metastable points} that serves as representatives of the sets in the metastable partition.
+For strongly recurrent Markov chains the set of metastable points, $\cM$, is chosen in such a way that, for each $m \in \cM$, the probability to escape from $m$ to the remaining metastable points $\cM \setminus \{m\}$ is small compared with the probability to reach $\cM$ starting at some arbitrary point in the state space before returning to it, cf.\ \cite[Definition~8.2]{BdH15}.
 In the context of reversible diffusion processes, metastable points are easy to identify and correspond to local minima of the potential landscape.
-Since in dimensions $d > 1$ diffusion processes do not hit individual points $x \in \R^d$ in finite time, each metastable point has to be enlarged, cf.\ \cite[Definition~8.1]{Bo06}.
-For instance, each metastable point $m \in \cM$ can be replaced by a small ball $B_{\varepsilon}(m)$.
+Since in dimensions $d > 1$ diffusion processes do not hit individual points $x \in \R^d$ in finite time, each metastable point, $m \in \cM$, has to be enlarged (cf.\ \cite[Definition~8.1]{Bo06}), for example, by replacing each $m \in \cM$ by a small ball $B_{\varepsilon}(m)$.
 The radius $\varepsilon > 0$ of such balls should be chosen large enough to ensure that it is sufficiently likely for the process to hit $B_{\varepsilon}(m)$, but simultaneously small enough to control typical oscillations of harmonic functions within these balls.